pagekit/docs/developer-guides/how-to-theme.md

     </template>
 	```

 2. Now we still have to make this option available in the Site Tree.
-To do so, we can create a *Theme* tab to the interface by adding the following to the `index.php` file.
+To do so, we can create a *Theme* tab in the interface by adding the following to the `index.php` file.

 	```
     'events' => [